AhmedHesham0100/Products-List-App/README.md

-# Getting Started with Create React App
+# Products List App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project for list Products using React.js and tailwind css

-## Available Scripts
+## need to install additional package

-In the project directory, you can run:
+npm  use (npm install)

 ### `npm start`